 I find that the PhD can be isolating.
 You spend so much time trying to find the data, analyse results or just getting your drafts right, that you forget there is a whole world out there.
 The thing that helped me to overcome this was finding opportunities to share what I learned.

 As part of the GCFSF outreach activities, I volunteered to give a talk about my project at the Forge Valley School to Y11 pupils.
 I remember it took me days to create the slides.
 I wanted them to be as interesting and inclusive as possible.
 You can find here a few tips for achieving this.
 I was quite nervous when I arrived.
 However, when I explained my project to the students I realized how specialized is the knowledge I am gaining.
 It felt great to communicate my ideas in a different and engaging way.
-And more importantly, it reminded me why I had decided to do a PhD in the first place.
+And more importantly, it reminded me of why I had decided to do a PhD in the first place.

 The following year, I organized a team to participate in the Blue Dot Festival to talk about Air Quality as representatives of the GCFSF, the Urban Flow Observatory and the University of Sheffield.
-It was an amazing experience which allowed me to interact with other students, travel and have fun.
+It was an amazing experience that allowed me to interact with other students, travel and have fun.
 Oh, and of course, raise awareness of important topics in an informal setting to a large audience (the festival has approximately 15 000 visitors per day).

 Preparing the activities for our stall and organising the team sometimes felt very time consuming, especially while I was thinking about my piles of papers… but it was totally worth it.
 Even if I did not talk directly about my project, supporting other students to present their work made me more confident in my own communication skills.
 As the team leader, I also gained managing experience and gave my mind a break from complex physics.
 I highly recommend engaging in outreach activities throughout the PhD.
 Photo by Jeremy Abrahams.